Effortless-Suite-Management/SuiteScript-Project-Template/README.md

 ## SuiteScript Project Template
-A generic project template as a starting point for SuiteScript projects.
+A generic project template for SuiteScript with TypeScript for NetSuite customizations.